Swastik2000/Flashback_Browser_Extension/README.md

 ## Features
+* It also helps to look back on your previous week's learning and the issues which still need to be resolved.
+* Synced with cloud, a user can access the data through web browser, through an app as well as through VS code extension making the data available within a fraction of time.
+* Voice dictation using google speech to text, so that a user can store ideas or issues on the go.
+* With the help of VS code extension it Tracks the coding time and code reading of the user and virtualises it, compares between time and code written to produce efficiency.
 ### Current

 Contains all issues/tasks for current week as reflected in the header, e.g. `28 Mar - 4 April`.
 Dates of the current week are automatically updated as a new week starts, and the old week is automatically reflected as `Previous Week` in the Previous tab.
 Hence, this should always be the primary list to edit.